alpaca111/capstone_MGC/README.md

   - Model on PCA components
 <img src="https://user-images.githubusercontent.com/74214807/112047988-3ce0af80-8b4e-11eb-82d9-954df2b11628.png" width="814" height="351" />

+## Modelling
+For the multiclass classification problem I selected the following classifiers :
+ - Random Forest
+ - SVM
+ - KNN
+ - Logistic Regression
+ - Decision Tree
+ - Adaboost (Decision Tree as base estimator)
+ - Naive Bayes
+ - Bagging

+## Results

+After hyperparameter tuning with various GridSearches, the model with the highest CV score was found to be a Random Forest classifier.
+The top 3 accuracy scores for 12 unbalanced genre classes :

 **Model  | Scores**
 ------------- | -------------
 Random Forest  | 0.64
 SVM  | 0.61
 KNN | 0.58

+Regarding the most important technical indicators, we are able to identify a handful of the most important ones but not to a highly significant degree to have them stand out from the other indicators.

+## Key learnings